Last updated 29th May 2026.

 AdWords Scripts

-AdWords Scripts are awesome for saving time and automating processes that have become a bit monotonous.
-They are also great at gathering information and sending you notifications so you can spend less time scrutinizing your campaigns for issues / errors and more time optimising them!
+Scripts are awesome for saving time and automating processes that have become a bit monotonous.
+They are also great at gathering information and sending you notifications so you can spend less time scrutinising your campaigns for issues / errors and more time optimising them.

-• Test them lots before you roll them out across to all accounts / campaigns
+- Test them before you roll them out across all accounts / campaigns

-To implement an AdWords Script, go to the Bulk Operations tab on the left hand side of the screen, and it will expand to show a section called Scripts.
-You can then click the green +Script button and paste in your new script:
+To implement an AdWords Script, go to the Tools tab on the left hand side of the screen, then Bulk Actions, then Scripts.
+You can then click the blue +Script button and paste in your new script:

 Auction Insights